 We are party to an agreement with a third-party bank to sell up to \$405.0 million (as amended in September 2022 to increase the prior limit of \$300.0 million) in A/R on an uncommitted basis, subject to pre-determined limits by customer.
 This agreement provides for automatic annual one-year extensions, and was so extended in March 2022.
 This agreement may be terminated at any time by the bank or by us upon 3 months' prior notice, or by the bank upon specified defaults.
-We also participate in three customer SFPs, pursuant to which we sell A/R from the relevant customer to third-party banks on an uncommitted basis to receive earlier payment (substantially offsetting the effect of such customer or by us upon specified prior notice.
+We also participate in three customer SFPs, pursuant to which we sell A/R from the relevant customer to third-party banks on an uncommitted basis to receive earlier payment (substantially offsetting the effect of such customer's extended payment terms on our working capital for the period).
+The SFPs have indefinite terms and may be terminated at any time by the customer or by us upon specified prior notice.
 A/R are sold under these arrangements net of discount charges.
 See note 5 to the Q3 2022 Interim Financial Statements for further detail.
 As our A/R sales program and the SFPs are on an uncommitted basis, there can be no assurance that any of the banks will purchase any of the A/R we intend to sell to them thereunder.
 However, as the A/R that we offer to sell under these programs are largely from customers we deem to be creditworthy, we believe that such offers will continue to be accepted notwithstanding the current environment.
 See "Liquidity - Cash Requirements - Financing Arrangements" for a description of A/R amounts sold under these arrangements during recent periods.